No Place

-No Place is a small village near the town of Stanley in County Durham, England, east of Stanley and west of Beamish.
-Situated to the south of the A693, it is home to an award-winning real ale pub, the Beamish Mary Inn (dating from 1897 and originally known as the Red Robin), and lies near the Beamish Mary coal pit.
+No Place is a small village that lies between the towns of Stanley and Beamish, in County Durham, England.
+It lies near to the Beamish Mary coal pit, just to the south of the A693 road.
 The local church is known as the "Tin Chapel".

 Etymology

 The origins of the village's unusual name are uncertain; however, theories include a shortening of "North Place", "Near Place" or "Nigh Place", or that the original houses of the village stood on a boundary between two parishes, neither of which would accept the village.
-It could also be a literary play on the word "Utopia", which comes from the Greek: οὐ ("not") and τόπος ("place") and translates as "no-place".
+It could also be a literary play on the word "Utopia", which comes from the Greek, οὐ ("not") and τόπος ("place") and translates as "no-place".